The Reshaping of the UK MSP Market

 Hover over a slice for detail · use the buttons to select time period

-The decline is relatively front-loaded, with roughly half of the portfolio expiring between 2032 and 2037.
+The reduction is relatively front-loaded, with roughly half of the portfolio expiring between 2032 and 2037.
 The drop-off in revenues is likewise steep, as most remaining UCP will be paid out by 2033.

-This revenue chart further demonstrates that the MSP market is not only declining, but declining unevenly between MSPs.
+This revenue chart further demonstrates that the MSP market is not only reducing, but reducing unevenly between MSPs.
 Meanwhile, Vercity’s involvement on major hospital projects, overseeing the longest-lasting PFIs, some lasting throughout the 2040s, explains why their share of total UCP will grow from 15% in 2026 to 55% in 2041, even as the market value shrinks by 79% during this period.

 By financial year · click a legend entry to mute/show · Values in £100k

-A shrinking market could lead to more aggressive competition
+A shrinking UK PFI market could lead to more aggressive competition

 By the end of FY31, the number of operational PFIs will have fallen considerably.